majid-T/personal-shop/README.md

 - Add delete in item page
 - Add edit functionality on item page
 - Add page not Found component
+- Add trycatch to all axios calls
+- Table of Items is not responsive and scrollable

 # What is this repo